ros-sports/ipm-docs/soccer.rst

 How do I use it?
 ================

-First of all you need to download the repo as well as its dependencies and build the package in your workspace.
+First of all, you need to download the repo as well as its dependencies and build the package in your workspace.
 You can do this by running the following commands:

 .. code-block:: bash